nealcaren/SOCI101/_sources/syllabus/technology.md

 ## InQuizitive
-Each non-exam week you are assigned a chapter from the textbook.
+Each week you are assigned a chapter from the textbook.
 To help you focus your reading on the central concepts and provide a quick check on your capacity to identify and use the new concepts, you are required to complete a weekly InQuizitive reading test.
 These quizzes are untimed and you can keep answering questions until you earn a perfect score.

 If you have never used InQuizitive before, I highly recommend that you complete the [How To Use InQuizitive](https://ncia.wwnorton.com/111835) assignment at the beginning of the semester.

 ## Zoom
-{doc}`Student meetings  <../syllabus/meetings>`  happen on Zoom.
+[Tuesday class](https://unc.zoom.us/j/96531859232) and {doc}`Student meetings  <../syllabus/meetings>`  happen on Zoom.

 ## Email
 Always feel free to reach me at [neal.caren@unc.edu](mailto:neal.caren@unc.edu).